Stochastic Modeling and Simulation of Viral Evolution: Conclusion and Outlook

-Besides the many virtues and capability to produce striking results, the phenotypic model has some important drawbacks.
+Despite its conceptual appeal, the phenotypic model has some important drawbacks.
 The first limitation is the lack of feedback from the host organism on the virus population, since the probabilities of fitness effects are independent of time.
 This shortcoming is partially handled in the \texttt{ENVELOPE} program by the ``Video'' function, which allows one to pause the simulation and change the probabilities and emulate the host's ``response'' against the virus.
 The second limitation is the lack of the phenotype-to-genotype map, i.e, the relationship between genotypic and phenotypic change.
 The motivation to use a phenotypic approach was to avoid the severe difficulties in modeling this kind of mapping~\cite{A91,FZOW17}.

-Although simple, our model allowed us to draw some soft qualitative conclusions regarding RNA virus evolution.
-For example, under the assumption that the mutation rate $U$ is sufficiently high (between $0.1$ and $1$), the probability that a spontaneous mutation produces a deleterious effect may be estimated as follows: if we assume that the number of mutations in a genome follows a Poisson distribution then $d_{\mathrm{sp}} \approx 1-\ee^{-f_d}$, where $f_d$ is the probability that a spontaneous mutation has a deleterious effect~\cite{KM66}.
+Even though there is no phenotype-to-genotype map, it still is possible to draw some consequences about mutation rates from a purely phenotypic model~\cite{ABCJ13b}.
+For example, under the assumption that the mutation rate $U$ is sufficiently high (between $0.1$ and $1$), the probability that a spontaneous mutation produces a deleterious effect may be estimated as follows: if we assume that the number of mutations in a genome follows a Poisson distribution, then $d_{\mathrm{sp}} \approx 1-\ee^{-f_d}$, where $f_d$ is the probability that a spontaneous mutation has a deleterious effect~\cite{KM66}.
 Values of $f_d$ have been measured \emph{in vitro} for a few viruses and are shown in Table~\ref{tab:COMP}, along with the respective mutation rates $U$.
 Now, $d_{\mathrm{sp}}$ provides a lower bound for the deleterious probability and since the value $d_{\mathrm{sp}} \approx 1/2$ seems to be typical for RNA viruses, the interval $1/2<d<d_c=1-1/R$ is more likely to be the range of the parameter $d$.
 Moreover, it is easy to see that the phenotypic diversity and the phenotypic entropy are maximal when $d$ is near $1/2$, for any value of $R$~\cite{ABCJ13b}.
-One could speculate that this is a universal property for RNA viruses that replicate under high mutational rates associated to a maximization principle that seeks to improve the chances of survival.
+One could speculate that this is a universal property for RNA viruses that replicate under high mutational rates associated with a maximization principle that seeks to improve the chances of survival~\cite{D12}.